rawanmansourr/SportsInjuries/README.md

 •	Extreme Gradient Boosting(XGBoost)<br>
 <br><br>
 <b>Tools</b><br>
-jupyter nootbook with some DS libraries such as pandas and numpy to maipulate the data, matplotlib and Matplotlib to visulalize the data and scikit learn for model for realted libraries.
+jupyter nootbook with some DS libraries such as pandas and numpy to maipulate the data, matplotlib and seaborn to visulalize the data and scikit learn for model for realted libraries.
   <br>
 </p>